9elements/off_the_record/README.md

 Signup.from_params(params)
 ```

+There is also `from_optional_params` which just creates a new record in case the params key is missing.

 Note there is a twist involved in the naming of the model which has effect on the form
 input `name` attributes and the `action` attribute derived by `form_for` from the name of
 the model: the model is treated *as if it is not nested* within a class or module.
 This